56th Massachusetts Infantry Regiment: Battle of North Anna

 The 56th Massachusetts marched for three days with their brigade after Grant decided to disengage at Spotsylvania Court House and again attempted to move around Lee's flank.
-On May 24, the were heavily engaged in the Battle of North Anna during a phase of the battle which took place at Ox Ford.
+On May 24, they were heavily engaged in the Battle of North Anna during a phase of the battle which took place at Ox Ford.
 Their brigade under the command of Gen. Ledlie made a flanking march upriver and crossed at Quarles Mill.
 When their brigade reached open fields on the south side of the North Anna River, they deployed in lines of battle.
 They advanced in battle line for about three quarters of a mile until they encountered the Confederates.
 They believed they had encountered a small rear guard of the retreating Confederate army however the whole of Grant's army had in fact been lured into a trap as Lee had set up a strong defensive position south of the North Anna River.
 Ledlie's brigade, including the 56th Massachusetts, advanced on the strongest portion of Lee's line.
 The 56th Massachusetts charged to about 100 yards of the Confederate works and stopped due to the intensity of fire.
 Lying prone, the regiment remained in this position for between two and three hours, under constant fire from sharpshooters.
 When a thunderstorm erupted, Ledlie's brigade made a retreat under heavy artillery fire.
 Lt.
 Col. Weld commanding the 56th Massachusetts later wrote that Ledlie had "botched" the entire advance and was apparently drunk.
 The 56th Massachusetts suffered 7 killed, 40 wounded and lost 17 as prisoners.